MathildeJ/Fantasy_Bakes/README.md

 ##### Queue metadata

 We also have repeat customers and would like to be able to give them a more personal experience.
-In particular, we want to retrieve their login details and pass them on as metadata in the queue so that, for instance, our agents can call them by name.
+More specifically, we want to retrieve their login details and pass them on as metadata in the queue so that, for instance, our agents can call them by name.

 Firstly, we need to store their information when they log in (in 'metaName' and 'metaEmail') and then we can pass this data by using the 'QUEUE_METADATA_CALLBACK' option:
 ```